roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/make-grids-lists-editable-custom-control.md

  ![Editable grid examples.](media/editable-grid-example.png "Editable grid examples")

- When editable grids are enabled through the Editable Grids control, users can edit most types of columns, including basic Lookup columns and choices.
+ When editable grids are enabled through the Editable Grids control, users can edit the data inside most types of columns, including basic Lookup columns and choices.
+This avoids the need to navigate to a form.

 **Editable grids support:**